Home VISA D - LONG STAY (more than 90 days)

 - Researcher with hosting agreement

-- family reunion with a non-EU citizen (to accompany)
+- Family reunion with a non-EU citizen (spouse or registered partner) (Art.
+10)

-- family reunion with a non-EU citizen (to join)
+- Family reunion child with a parent(s) who is a non-EU citizen (Art.
+10)